Q: What causes hearing loss?

 - Receiver-in-the-ear (RITE) or receiver-in-canal (RIC), which have the speaker resting in the ear canal and the microphone and processor resting behind the ear

-- Behind-the-ear with earmold, which can offer more features, controls and battery power
+- Behind-the-ear with earmold, which can be more powerful as well as offer greater controls and battery length

 Q: Which hearing aid is best for my kind of hearing loss?